Patricija Stalidzane

-Patrīcija Keita Stalidzāne (born 17 April 2002) is a racing driver from Latvia.
+Patrīcija Keita Stalidzāne (born 17 April 2002) is a Latvian and German racing driver.

 Biography

 Born in Latvia to a family with a history in rallying, Stalidzane moved to Germany at 8 to participate in karting.
 Using her Latvian roots to find a licensing grey area, she made her car racing debut at 15 in Renault Clio Cup before moving up to ADAC GT4 Germany in 2019.
 Having scored a podium in the final round at Hockenheim, Stalidzane stayed in the series for 2020 before losing a major sponsor due to COVID-19 and only completed a handful of races as a result.

-The Latvian made sporadic appearances in the BMW M2 Cup Germany thereafter before joining WS Racing's "Girls Only" Nürburgring project in 2024, making her first start in the Nürburgring 24 Hours the following year.
+Stalidzane made sporadic appearances in the BMW M2 Cup Germany thereafter before joining WS Racing's "Girls Only" Nürburgring project in 2024, making her first start in the Nürburgring 24 Hours the following year.
 The Latvian twinned this with participation in the electric NXT Gen Cup, becoming the first female driver to take a podium finish in the championship at the Sachsenring.

-Stalidzane is in a relationship with DTM driver Maximilian Paul.
+Stalidzane is in a relationship with Lamborghini factory driver Maximilian Paul.
+In 2025, Stalidzane tested Paul's DTM car, the Lamborghini Huracán GT3 Evo, at Paul Ricard.
+She made her formal GT3 debut in 2026, joining Konrad Motorsport in the NLS and the 24 Hours of Nürburgring, as the only female driver in the SP9 class.